Microservices – Boon or Bane for Technical Debt?

 So, frankly, is microservices a boon or bane for technical debt?
 Let’s find out!

-Why microservices is a boon
+Why Microservices is a Boon?

 Almost every development team cuts a few corners to meet project deadlines, with the intention of fixing issues later.
 While such an approach can enable software organizations to meet the immediate needs it will increase technical debt in the long run.